Establishing the 9/11 Victim Compensation Fund: A Prompt Response

 Contact a 9/11 Victim Compensation Fund Attorney

 If you were a survivor or responder who developed an eligible 9/11-related health condition, you may be entitled to compensation from the 9/11 Victim Compensation Fund.
 The Dearie Law Firm, P.C. has represented thousands of first responders, firemen, police officers, volunteers, office workers, and New York City residents who suffered illnesses related to the 9/11 terrorist attacks, helping them navigate the complex VCF regulations and procedures.
 Having secured over $150 million in VCF compensation for our clients throughout the history of the 9/11 Victim Compensation Fund, we are committed to ensuring each client is awarded the maximum compensation they’re entitled to receive for their certified 9/11-related illnesses.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.